 These unique vectors were used in mouse and monkey models, with the results being compared to reverse-oriented vectors.
 The NIH team found that their vector delivered a viral load of up to six times more therapeutic beta-globin genes than the traditional vector and had four to ten times higher transduction efficiency (ability to incorporate therapeutic genes into repopulating bone marrow cells).

 In addition, these new vectors remained in place four years after transplantation, supporting the longevity of this approach.
 This forward-oriented vector can also be produced in greater quantities than the traditional vector, cutting time and costs that come with industrial production.
+And I also visited one of the best viral vector manufacturing businesses recently and learnt a great deal about what they are doing, so will write up on that soon.

 “Our lab has been working on improving beta-globin vectors for almost a decade…and finally decided to try something radically different–and it worked,” Tisdale concluded.
 “These findings bring us closer to a curative gene therapy approach for hemoglobin disorders.”